notwa/mm/Lua/README.md

 Tests the fastest form of basic movement in Majora's Mask.
 Run it in the Clock Town Great Fairy's Fountain.

+#### inject.lua
+Assembles and injects an assembly subroutine into the game.

 #### oneshot.lua
 Instantly gives you all the items in the game, etc.